satishlokkoju/deepview/docs/introspectors/data_introspection/dataset_report.rst

 Visualization
 -------------

-Exploring with Symphony
+Exploring with Canvas
 ^^^^^^^^^^^^^^^^^^^^^^^

-DeepView's DatasetReport can also connect with the Symphony UI framework to explore a dataset in a web browser or in a jupyter notebook.
-Please see Symphony's `documentation <https://github.com/apple/ml-symphony>`_ for an example of how to feed the output of ``DatasetReport.introspect`` directly into Symphony.
+DeepView's DatasetReport can also connect with the Canvas UI framework to explore a dataset in a web browser or in a jupyter notebook.
+Please see Canvas's `documentation <https://github.com/satishlokkoju/deepview>`_ for an example of how to feed the output of ``DatasetReport.introspect`` directly into Canvas.
-These reports created with Symphony are interactive and shareable.
+These reports created with Canvas are interactive and shareable.

 .. warning::
-    The current release of `Symphony <https://github.com/apple/ml-symphony>`_ operates only on images, audio, and tabular data.
+    The current release of `Canvas <https://github.com/satishlokkoju/deepview>`_ operates only on images, audio, and tabular data.
     To visualize other data types, it's possible to run the DeepView side of the `DatasetReport` on any dataset type and visualize in a custom manner.